Senate Republicans threaten to slow efforts to fund federal agencies, deliver aid to Ukraine

 The second missive was signed by some of the same Republicans, plus Sens.
 Rand Paul (Ky.) and Steve Daines (Mont.).

 While it is unclear how far Senate Republicans might take their latest threats, their twin missives added to the challenges facing congressional leaders as they seek to cobble together a long-term government funding deal, a goal that has eluded them for months.
-Both sides insist they do not want a shutdown, though their bickering — intensified by GOP demands — repeatedly has pushed the country to the brink over the past year.
+Both sides insist they do not want a shutdown, although their bickering — intensified by GOP demands — repeatedly has pushed the country to the brink over the past year.

 For now, Democrats and Republicans say they are making progress on a long-term deal, which could include massive increases in spending at key domestic agencies as well as the Pentagon.
 House Majority Leader Steny H. Hoyer (D-Md.) previously has said that he hopes to hold a vote on the package, known in congressional parlance as an omnibus, as soon as Tuesday, leaving the Senate a short window to act before the March 11 deadline.